 Reliability is one of the key reasons to choose AWS cloud computing

 AWS has been one of the front runners in cloud computing for over a decade now.
 The platform has evolved over the years to meet the requirements of all enterprises.
 Both the functionality and the technology behind the platform have been carefully fine-tuned to meet any kind of crisis.

 When you host an application or a site in AWS, you are assured of stability and availability to all users across locations.
 In this era of remote work environments, it becomes easy to access your data literally from anywhere on an AWS cloud platform.
 You will also have access to the AWS console which is free for all users.
 Even those who are in the free tier can access AWS Console and have a view of each and every software and hardware available on this platform.

-AWS cloud platform service has the provisions of automated multi-region backups
+AWS cloud platform service automated multi-region backups

 EBS and AMI snapshots are the different backup methods used for AWS cloud computing.
 The decentralized nature of the AWS cloud platform service makes it easy to store critical data in different geographical locations.
 Think about the situation now.
 A lot of organizations fear that their data will be compromised since the primary production environment has been taken offline.
 With AWS offering infrastructure as a service, your backup data will be safe and secured.

 One of the most common questions we get is can the cloud still support us if there is a sudden surge in the number of people who start to work remotely?
 There will be more data input from more users across locations who will want to connect to databases.
 This, in turn, can pose a data bottleneck and a resultant security risk.
 To address this concern, AWS has recently put out a statement stating that they are confident in meeting customer demands in response to COVID-19, which is a relief for most users.

 Speed is a virtue with Amazon Cloud Services